 Document Your Statement

 The odds are that you will be asked to describe the incident more than a couple of times.
 That’s why it’s essential to document your statement.
 This way, you will make sure that any statements or comments you make are correct and without discrepancies.
 When questioned about the accident, you will go back to your documented statement.

 Review Your Injury With A Manhattan Construction Accident Lawyer

-Working with an experienced accident lawyer in Manhattan is crucial because of the experience they bring to your claim.
+Working with experienced Manhattan construction accident attorneys is crucial because of the experience they bring to your claim.
 The attorney will look after your interests and protect your rights.
 When working with the right attorney, you don’t have to stress yourself with things like delays and denials.
 Your construction accident attorney in Manhattan, New York will figure out which parties to hold liable and assist you in filing a claim in case there is a third-party responsible.